solo-io/ext-auth-plugin-examples/README.md

 - Cause: this error occurs when your plugin defines a replacement for a module via a `replace` statement, but Gloo defines a `require` (but no `replace`) for the same module.
 This is a problem for the same reasons mentioned in `PluginMissingReplace`.
-- Solution: since there is no way for you to modify the Gloo `go.mod` file, the only solution to this error is to remove the offending `replace` clause from your `go.mod` file.
+- Solution: since there is no way for you to modify the Gloo `go.mod` file, the only solution to this error is to remove the offending `replace` entry from your `go.mod` file and add a `require` entry matching the Gloo one.
 If this is not possible given the dependencies of your plugin, please join [our community Slack](https://slack.solo.io/) and let us know, so we can think about a solution together.

 ### build-plugins
 The `build-plugins` target compiles the plugin inside a docker container using the `Dockerfile` at the root of this